shuan4638/ChemSearchDQN/README.md

 ## Authors
 This code was written by Shuan Chen (PhD candidate of KAIST CBE) in 2020 for DQN practice.

-## Reference
+## Acknowledgement

-This work was inspired by :
+This work was heavily inspired by :

 "Optimization of molecules via deep reinforcement learning", arXiv preprint arXiv:1810.08678, 2018